Jaguar Land Rover-owner to pick UK over Spain for giant car battery plant

 The government has been criticised for lacking a clear industrial strategy and falling behind the US and EU in attracting investment.

+Last week, one of the world's biggest carmakers, Stellantis, warned it may have to close UK factories if the government does not renegotiate the Brexit deal.
+The firm, which owns Vauxhall, Peugeot, Citroen and Fiat, had committed to making electric cars in the UK but told the BBC this was under threat.

-This expected success has not been easily or cheaply won.
+In the case of Tata's new plant, the UK's expected success has not been easily or cheaply won.

 The government has said that while it does not recognise a figure of £500m in reported subsidies, they concede that it is in the hundreds of millions of pounds.

 This would take the form of cash grants, energy subsidies and other training and research funding.